cobalthq/cobalt-product-public-docs/content/en/Getting started/track-credits.md

 - Transaction amount showing the number of added or subtracted credits
 - Number of credits remaining on the account balance once the transaction is completed

-To download the history of your transactions in CSV format, select **Download CSV**.
+To download the history of completed transactions in CSV format, select **Download CSV**.
 You can import the file into the spreadsheet software of your choice.